Diderot-Language/examples/README.md

 Demonstrates input variables, the stabilize method, and 5-argument lerp().
 * [`unicode`](unicode/): Computes nothing, but comments include a Diderot Unicode cheatsheet, with information about the operators that they represent.
-* [`tensor`](tensor/): Demonstrates printing, indexing, and multiplication of tensors, including differentiation.
+* [`tensor`](tensor/): Demonstrates printing, user-defined functions, indexing and multiplication of tensors, and differentiation of a vector field.
-* [`fs2d`](fs2d/): For generating 2D synthetic datasets.
-Demonstrates computing on globals at initialization-time, user-defined function, and printing.
 * [`vimg`](vimg/): Viewing, within a window of specified location and orientation, of an image or of some of its derived attributes.
 Demonstrates having an image dataset as an input variable, univariate colormapping, a single-expression function defined with `=`, and use of `evals` and `evecs` for eigenvalues and eigenvectors.
+* [`fs2d`](fs2d/): For generating 2D synthetic datasets.
+Demonstrates computing on globals at initialization-time and chained else-if conditionals.
 * [`iso2d`](iso2d/): Sampling isocontours with non-interacting particles using Newton-Raphson iteration.
 Demonstrates strands calling `die`,